Les Diaboliques (film): Critical response

-Roger Ebert, reviewing the 1995 re-release, wrote: "The famous plot of the movie usually deceives first-time viewers, at least up to a point.
+Roger Ebert, reviewing the film during its 1995 re-release, wrote: "The famous plot of the movie usually deceives first-time viewers, at least up to a point.
 The final revelations are somewhat disappointing, but Clouzot doesn't linger over them.
 The most disturbing elements of the movie are implied, not seen."
 Time Out commented that the film "makes for a great piece of Guignol misanthropy" where "everyone is in the end a victim, and their actions operate like snares setting traps that leave them grasping for survival."

-On the review aggregator website Rotten Tomatoes, Les Diaboliques holds an approval rating of 95% based on 85 reviews, with an average rating of 8.6/10.
-The website's critics consensus reads, "Cruel, dark, but undeniably effective, Diabolique is a suspense thriller as effective as Hitchcock's best work and with a brilliant twist ending."